Kaung-H-Hein/CIFAR100_ImageClassification/README.md

 - **Scikit-learn**: For clustering (KMeans), model training (LinearSVC), and evaluation (confusion matrices).

 This approach showcases the potential of traditional computer vision methods for image classification, providing a strong baseline for comparison with neural network-based techniques.

+## 2. Neural Network Approach
+### Data Preprocessing
+The preprocessing pipeline included the following steps:
+  1. **Class Selection**: Randomly selected 15 classes from the CIFAR-100 dataset.
+  2. **Image Resizing**: Resized images to 160×160 pixels using cv2.
+  3. **Colour Space Conversion**: Converted images to grayscale to reduce complexity.
+  4. **Contrast Enhancement**: Improved image contrast for better feature representation.
+  5. **Tensor Transformation**: Transformed images into tensors for PyTorch compatibility.
+  6. **Normalization**: Scaled pixel values to a range suitable for the model.
+  7. **Dataset Preparation**: Prepared training and testing datasets, remapped class indices, and batched data for efficient processing.

+### Model Architecture
+A custom neural network was designed with the following structure:
+  - Flatten Layer: Converts 2D images into 1D vectors.
+  - Hidden Layer: Fully connected layer with 500 hidden units.
+  - Output Layer: Fully connected layer mapping to the 15 selected classes.

+### Training and Evaluation
+Training Setup:
+- Loss Function: CrossEntropyLoss for multi-class classification.
+- Optimiser: Stochastic Gradient Descent (SGD) with a learning rate of 0.0001.
+- Epochs: 20, with progress tracked using tqdm.

+Training Procedure:
+- Forward pass, loss calculation, backpropagation, and parameter updates were performed iteratively.
+- Average loss per epoch was calculated for performance monitoring.

+### Evaluation:
+The model was evaluated on the test dataset using a custom evaluation function.

+Metrics:
+- Loss: Average classification loss.
+- Accuracy: Proportion of correctly predicted labels.

+Results were summarised, and a confusion matrix was generated for error analysis.

+This approach effectively showcased the neural network's ability to classify images by learning feature representations with a straightforward architecture.